Ella Marchment

 Ella Marchment (born 30 May 1992) is a British opera director, artistic director, and an associate professor.
 She is a co-founder of the campaign charity SWAP'ra, Supporting Women and Parents in Opera, and the artistic director of Opera Festival of Chicago, and Opera in the Rock, Arkansas.
 She previously founded the opera company Helios Collective.
 She has directed the International Opera Awards since 2017.

 Career

-In addition to directing engagements in Europe and the US, Marchment is artistic director of the Opera Festival of Chicago and Opera in the Rock in Arkansas, Creative Associate and co-founder of SWAP’ra, and Director of Opera and Associate Professor at Shenandoah Conservatory.